sarahalang/starter-academic-website/content/authors/admin/_index.md

 Research interests include leveraging Computational Humanities for the historiography of Alchemy and Chymistry.

-Feminist and author of the blog (LaTeX Ninja'ing and the Digital Humanities)[https://latex-ninja.com/].
+Feminist and author of the blog [LaTeX Ninja'ing and the Digital Humanities](https://latex-ninja.com/).
 (Still) Deeply rooted in Classics.
 Currently Digital Humanities Fellow at Institut für Europäische Geschichte (IEG) Mainz.